celsiusnarhwal/cubari-json-schema/README.md

 # Cubari JSON Schema

 This repository hosts a JSON schema for [Cubari](https://cubari.moe) repositories.
-If this sounds useful to you, you're welcome.
+If that sounds useful to you, you're welcome.

 The schema URL is `https://cubari.celsiusnarhwal.dev`.